-Regarding perceptions of safety, the most common risks to adults cited by respondents include substance abuse (68%), sexual abuse (35%), and participation in illicit activities (34%).

-Overall, 40 per cent of respondents were not aware of any services available to them.
-Among those who were aware, they were most likely to know about medical services (28%).
-According to respondents, men tended to use medical, psychosocial, and shelter services more often than women.
+Regarding perceptions of safety, the most common risks to adults cited by respondents include community violence (58%), substance abuse (34%), and participation in illicit activities (28%).
+Overall, 42 per cent of respondents were not aware of any services available to them.
+Among those who were aware, they were most likely to know about medical services (53%).

 Respondents were also asked whether they agree or disagree with statements related to gender roles and perceptions about responsibilities in the household.
-In general, respondents had positive views about gender equality, with the majority agreeing that women should participate in making important decisions in the household and be able to express their own opinions.
-On the other hand, 44 per cent agreed that men should be the providers of their families.
+In general, respondents had positive views about gender equality, with the majority agreeing that women should participate in making important decisions in the household (82%) and be able to express their own opinions (94%).
+On the other hand, 71 per cent agreed that men should be the providers of their families.
+In addition, almost half (44%) agreed that a person should tolerate being beaten by their partner in order to keep the family together.

-Based on several proxy indicators, 16% of respondents were classified as living in locations with possible trafficking risks.

-Top 3 risks faced by adults
+Based on several proxy indicators, 4 per cent of respondents were classified as living in locations with possible trafficking risks.
+Top 3 risks faced by adults\